Prepare for your Australia Working Holiday Visa by finding out what I wish I’d known.

 Because you’re a Half the Clothes reader, there’s a solution that solves all these problems:

 - set up a bank account before you arrive

 - do a fee-free international money transfer to your new Australian account

 - then do another fee-free transfer to your home account when you leave.

 You can also carry cash over with you, but many people feel uncomfortable carrying around big amounts of money. kFor the record, I don’t.
-This method is my go-to.
+This method is my arrival go-to.
 But I’m a crazy risk-taker who has almost died many times.
 I don’t expect everyone to be like me.
+And there’s that whole thing about border officials using their anti-drug-cash-laundering powers on you and your pocket full of bills.
 If your home bank doesn’t charge foreign ATM fees, ATM withdrawals can be a good option.
 If you have to pay a fee with each withdrawal, you might as well just do the cash carrying thing since you’ll presumably always been making huge withdrawals to save on fees.
-If carrying large amounts of cash doesn’t frost your cookies, then setting up an OZ account and doing a fee-free transfer from your home bank is the way to go.
+If carrying large amounts of cash doesn’t frost your cookies, then setting up an OZ bank account and doing a fee-free transfer from your home bank is the way to go.

 6. Don’t use hostels to start your Australia Working Holiday